-Kornit Digital is a leading manufacturer of inkjet high-speed machines for the textile industry.
-Their innovative concepts and machines have improved the sustainability effects of the textile industry, by minimising waste and water consumption.
+Kornit Digital is a leading manufacturer of textile production technologies for the textile industry.
+Their systems have been widely recognized for their innovative concepts and have significantly improved the sustainability of the textile industry by minimizing waste and water consumption.

-The project continued with the modelling of the rest of the machine.
-The Simumatik consultancy team and the engineers at Kornit Digital were working close together to ensure the experience in modelling could be shared within the team.
+The project continued with the modelling of the remaining components of the system, including encoders, sensors, and conveyors.
+The Simumatik consultancy team and Kornit Digital’s engineers worked closely together to ensure that the experience in modelling was shared within the team.

 The components of the machine were built to respond to the same input as the real system and provide the same outputs.
 The system was assembled to mirror the real machine, with the components in the same positions and with the same connections between them.
 The Beckhoff TwinCAT software was connected to the Simumatik Platform, and the emulation model was validated against the real machine.